-A Master’s Degree in Higher Education or related field OR Bachelor’s degree and 3+ years of experience managing a residential environment or working with student activities.Other Required Qualifications:
+- A Master’s Degree in Higher Education or related field OR Bachelor’s degree and 3+ years of experience managing a student residential environment.

 - Ability to perform basic to intermediate functions of Microsoft Outlook, Word, and Excel (or similar software).

 - Ability to work independently and maintain confidential information.

 - Professional and diplomatic interactions with students, parents, alumni, service providers and community resources.

 - Strong interpersonal skills, particularly with college-age women, including patience, flexibility, and problem solving.